WUSTL-Biol4220/home/labs/.old/lab_13.md

 x *= 2   # equivalent to x = x * 2
 ```

 Boolean conditions evaluate an equality statement, then return the boolean value `True` if that statement is true, and `False` otherwise.
+In the future, we'll use these inequalities as conditions in if-statements.

 ```python
 x = 5       # assignment